Joostudio/joostudio.github.io/README.md

 ---

-📝 *I built this within what I currently know.
+📝 *I built this within what I currently know.*
-I just found out that I could use frameworks or templates — but I haven’t tried them yet.
+*I just found out that I could use frameworks or templates — but I haven’t tried them yet.*
-This portfolio was built from scratch as a bold experiment (thanks to GitHub being free).
+*This portfolio was built from scratch as a bold experiment (thanks to GitHub being free).*
-I truly appreciate all the unexpected attention.*
+*I truly appreciate all the unexpected attention.*

 *I'll continue to update this site as needed — especially for the StyleWise: Pick project, which is evolving toward a functional prototype.
 Thanks again for your interest!*

+---

 ⚠️ Built without frameworks or templates —
 just sheer curiosity, lots of Googling, and a bit of chaos.
 Maybe people are amazed by my recklessness and lack of technical awareness.
 Who knows? 😂

 ⚠️ Editing the site manually was... intense.
-At one point I genuinely wondered,
-"Wait… am I supposed to style every section individually with CSS...?"
-Turns out, yes — if you don’t use a framework. 😂

-chore: updated README with chaotic truth
+🤷‍♀️ I honestly thought this is how websites are made.
+Turns out I accidentally built something people find refreshing…
+using just HTML, CSS, and a little bit of pure chaos.